 Designated LLP members are partners who have been nominated to take on additional responsibilities on behalf of the entire partnership and its members.
 The types of duties they carry out are similar to the administrative responsibilities of company directors and secretaries, including:

 At least two LLP members must be designated during the incorporation process and at all times thereafter, but it is also possible to designate all members; however, if no two members are designated, Companies House will view all members as such.

 To appoint a new LLP member during the incorporation process, simply follow these steps:

-  To appoint a new LLP member after incorporation, sign into your Quality Formations online account (or create a new account if you are not an existing customer), follow the same steps as above and submit the information to Companies House.
+To appoint a new LLP member after incorporation, sign into your Quality Company Formations online account (or create a new account if you are not an existing customer), follow the same steps as above and submit the information to Companies House.

 You can remove an LLP member at any time after incorporation.
-Simply sign into Quality Formations’ client admin portal, select the relevant member, click ‘Edit’ and untick the position icon next to the appropriate member’s details and submit the information to Companies House.
+Simply sign into Quality Company Formations’ client admin portal, select the relevant member, click ‘Edit’ and untick the position icon next to the appropriate member’s details and submit the information to Companies House.

 Companies House will update the public register within approximately 24 hours to reflect the appointment or removal of the LLP member.
 Your LLP’s statutory register of members should also be updated accordingly.